Back to overview

 While it isn’t technically necessary to complete a preparation course before taking SQE2, it’s unlikely that two years' QWE alone will develop the wide-ranging skills and knowledge needed to pass the 16 exercises, as your work experience will probably not cover all five of the practice areas being assessed.
 Completing an SQE preparation course with an employer or higher education provider prior to attempting both stages of the SQE is an attractive option for many candidates.

-Students will sit the SQE at their nearest Pearson test centre – (where driving theory tests in England and Wales take place).
-SQE2 oral assessments will only be in Cardiff, Manchester and London initially, with more locations being made available in the future.
+Students will sit the SQE at their nearest Pearson test centre (where driving theory tests in England and Wales take place).
+SQE2 oral assessments are available only in Cardiff, Manchester, London and Birmingham currently, with more locations being made available in the future.
 It’s important for students to note that not every sitting of the SQE2 will be available in each of those locations.

 There’ll be multiple exam sittings throughout the year, providing flexibility to students, law schools and employers.